-(iii) Volatility was estimated by taking the average historical volatility of the Company and its peer group.
+(iii) Volatility was estimated by taking the average of the historical volatility of the Company and its peer group at the date of issuance.

 16. Revenue from contracts with customers

 The Company derives revenue from the following major product lines and geographical regions: